How Every State Got Its Nickname

 Georgia: The Peach State

-Georgia got its name from King George II, who was king of Britain when Europeans first settled in the colony in 1733, according to the Georgia state government.
-The nickname is a reference to Georgia’s abundance of peach trees, the peach is also the state fruit, you’ll find any number of Peachtree Streets throughout the state, and even a peachtree water tower, which made our list of the strangest roadside attractions by state.
+Georgia got its name from King George II, who was king of Britain when Europeans first settled in the colony in 1733.
+The nickname is a reference to Georgia’s abundance of peach trees, and the peach is also the state fruit, so you’ll find any number of Peachtree Streets throughout the state.
+There’s even a peachtree water tower, included on our list of the strangest roadside attractions in every state.

 11 / 50